ryeash/doctor/README.md

 }
 ```

-Any provider that has modules will _only_ be active if the app is started with one of the modules listed in the active
+Any provider that has modules will _only_ be active if the app is started with one of the modules listed in the
-list.
+activation list.
 Providers without modules will _always_ be active.

 ### [@Eager](doctor-core/src/main/java/vest/doctor/Eager.java)